 Sadly, from my go-to sunscreen, Anthelios Ultra-Light has been downgraded to probably I won’t repurchase.
 I mean, this would be an excellent product for the beach, but for day-to-day use it’s not suitable.
 No-one wants to walk around with a greasy face.
 It’s still a pretty decent sunscreen as it provides very high sun protection.
 It doesn’t sting and blends in very quickly.
 It is suitable for all skin-types; there are two versions with fragrance and without.
 However, all the changes that LRP have introduced made the Ultra-Light sunscreen a product that is no longer suitable for daily use.

-La Roche-Posay’s ANTHELIOS SHAKA ULTRA-LIGHT SPF 50+ retails for about €15, available from all LRP stockists.
+La Roche-Posay’s ANTHELIOS ULTRA-LIGHT INVISIBILE FLUID SPF 50+ retails for about €15, available from all of LRP’s stockists.